Italian Potato Frittata with Ricotta

 - Ricotta cheese: You can use any other soft cheese you like, such as goat, herbed cream cheese or feta.

-An omelette or frittata is essentially a way to create a meal with whatever vegetables or odds and ends happen to be on hand.
+When I was growing up in an Italian-American household, a frittata was essentially a way to create a meal with whatever vegetables or odds and ends that were on hand.
 Eggs form the base, mixed with cheese, bits of meat like ham or sausage or other leftovers.

 Although frittatas resemble French quiches because they’re cooked and served deep-dish style, frittatas typically don’t have a crust.
 A perfect slice of frittata, in my opinion, should be thick and hefty, studded with chunks of vegetables.

-- After you cook potatoes until tender, put a heavy skillet on the stovetop to wilt the onion and spinach in olive oil.
+- Cook potatoes in boiling water until tender, then heat a heavy skillet on the stovetop to wilt the onion and spinach in olive oil.

 - Whisk together eggs, yogurt, cheese and salt in a bowl and pour into the pan.